-I regularly teach classes in mineralogy, petrology, geochemistry, and related topics (isotope geochemistry, volcanology, and others) at UNL:
+I usually teach classes in mineralogy, petrology, geochemistry, and related topics.
+Recent classes have included:

 Student Research

-I supervise undergraduate and graduate students in my research group, either for independent study credit or as funded research students.
-This has included many independent study and UCARE undergraduate students at UNL, as well as former undergraduates at Bryn Mawr College.
-I have also supervised a number of graduate students:
+I have supervised many undergraduate and graduate students in my research group, either for independent study credit or as funded (paid) research students.
+This has included many independent study, thesis, and paid undergraduate and graduate students at University of Nebraska-Lincoln (2015-2025) and undergraduates at Bryn Mawr College (2008-2015).
+I have also supervised research graduate students completing a thesis:

 - Yitong Lyu (M.Sc., 2019)